-Essays earning a score of 2 demonstrate little success in developing a position on whether or not there should be specific texts that all students of high school English must read.
+Essays earning a score of 2 demonstrate little success in developing a position on whether or not the penny should be eliminated.
 They may merely allude to knowledge gained from reading the sources rather than citing the sources themselves.
-These essays may misread the sources, fail to present an argument, or substitute a simpler task by merely responding to the question tangentially or by simply summarizing the sources.
+These essays may misread the sources, fail to present an argument, or substitute a simpler task by merely responding to the question tangentially or by merely summarizing the sources.
 The prose of 2 essays often demonstrates consistent weaknesses in writing, such as a lack of development or organization, grammatical problems, or a lack of control.